Very Hot Weather Forecast For Sindh - UrduPoint

 Very Hot Weather Forecast For Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 25th May, 2024) Pakistan Meteorological Department on Saturday predicted very hot weather for most parts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 31st May, 2024) The Pakistan Meteorological Department on Friday predicted very hot weather in most parts of the Sindh province during the next 24 hours.

-However, hot and humid in coastal areas with chances of dust raising/gust winds.

-Day temperatures likely to remain 06 to 08 degrees Centigrade above the normal in upper districts during the period.
+Moreover, hot and humid weather is forecast in coastal areas and gusty winds/windstorm are likely in upper districts during the period.

 Mainly, very hot weather is likely to prevail in the province.